"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 - No dose adjustment is required for postpartum patients.
 However, patients should be closely monitored for adverse events because atazanavir exposures could be higher during the first 2 months after delivery.
 [See DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY]

 Clinical Trials: In clinical trial AI424-182, REYATAZ/ritonavir (300/100 mg or 400/100 mg) in combination with zidovudine/lamivudine was administered to 41 HIV-infected pregnant women during the second or third trimester.
 Among the 39 women who completed the study, 38 women achieved an HIV RNA < 50 copies/mL at time of delivery.
-Six of 20 (30%) women on REYATAZ/ritonavir 300/100 mg and 13 of 21 (62%) women on REYATAZ/ritonavir 400/100 mg experienced hyperbilirubinemia (total bilirubin greater than or equal to 2.6 times the upper limit of normal).
+Six of 20 (30%) women on REYATAZ/ritonavir 300/100 mg and 13 of 21 (62%) women on REYATAZ/ritonavir 400/100 mg experienced hyperbilirubinemia (total bilirubin greater than or equal to 2.6 times ULN).
 There were no cases of lactic acidosis observed in clinical trial AI424-182.

 Lack of ethnic diversity was a study limitation.
 In the study population, 33/40 (83%) infants were Black/African American, who have a lower incidence of neonatal hyperbilirubinemia than Caucasians and Asians.
 In addition, women with Rh incompatibility were excluded, as well as women who had a previous infant who developed hemolytic disease and/or had neonatal pathologic jaundice (requiring phototherapy).